 Reduce the impact of port and terminal related operations on climate and the environment

-However, the complexity and competition for infrastructure funding has made it extremely challenging for port authorities and marine terminal operators to gain access to them.
+However, the complexity and competition for infrastructure funding has made it extremely challenging for port authorities, marine terminal operators and airlines to gain access to them.

 Let Strong Port Strategies be your guide to the latest information on Federal port, terminal and intermodal connector project grants.
 Our knowledge of Federal policies, programs and assistance opportunities is unmatched.